 In 2008, after a long run of bands and projects, Dubowsky decided his performing group should bear his own name.
 The Ensemble began with concerts in chamber series, new music series, and galleries.
 San Francisco Classical Voice described the first album:

 The Ensemble presented programs of live music to experimental film, including shows at Artists Television Access (SF) and the feature Submerged Queer Spaces, which premiered at the African American Arts and Culture Complex for the 2010 National Queer Arts Festival.

 In 2010, the Ensemble attracted global attention with concerts of Depeche Mode's Violator, performed entirely live, start-to-finish, with a complement of strings, to mark the album's 20th anniversary.

 Since 2013 the Ensemble has been based in southern California.
-JCDE played at ArtShare (DTLA) and the Long Beach Cultural Alliance, gradually moving into larger and larger venues.
-Today, JCDE draws crowds of several hundred that routinely sell out large historic theatres.
-A group of core players anchor the ensemble, which can vary by size and instrumentation depending on the requirements of the show.
+JCDE played at ArtShare (DTLA) and the Long Beach Cultural Alliance, gradually moving into larger venues.
+Today, JCDE draws crowds of hundreds that routinely sell out large historic theatres.
+A group of core players anchor the ensemble, which varies by size and instrumentation depending on the requirements of the show.